The structure of Lie algebras with a derivation satisfying a polynomial identity: Introduction

 \section{Introduction}

 Let $\Lg$ be a finite-dimensional Lie algebra over an arbitrary field $K$.
 A derivation $D$ of $\Lg$ is said to be {\em nonsingular} if it is bijective as a linear transformation.
 It is called {\em periodic of order $n$}, if $D^n=\id$ and $D^k\neq \id$ for all $0<k<n$.
 The interest in nonsingular or periodic derivations comes in part from the coclass theory for groups and Lie algebras, with the proof of the coclass conjectures by Shalev.
 In many cases the existence of a nonsingular or periodic derivation has a strong impact on the structure of the Lie algebra.
 For example, by a result of Jacobson \cite{JAC}, a Lie algebra over a field of characteristic zero admitting a nonsingular derivation is {\em nilpotent}.
 Furthermore, by a result of Kostrikin and Kuznetsov \cite{KUK}, a Lie algebra over a field of characteristic zero admitting a periodic derivation of order $n$ such that $6$ does not divide $n$ is {\em abelian}.
 In prime characteristic $p>0$ however, the situation is more complicated.
 There exist even simple modular Lie algebras admitting a periodic derivation.
 Shalev asked in his Problem $1$ in \cite{SHA}, which positive integers $n$ arise as the order of a periodic derivation for a non-nilpotent Lie algebra in characteristic $p$.
 The set of such integers was denoted $\CN_p$ by Mattarei, who showed in \cite{MA3} that $\CN_p$ coincides with the set of all positive integers $n$ such that there exists an element $\al\in \ov{\F}_p$ with $(\al+\la)^n=1$ for all $\la\in \F_p$.
-Mattarei \cite{MA1,MA2,MA3} proved several other results about the set $\CN_p$ including many computational examples. \ Here $\per(r)$ denotes the {\em period} of $r\in \F_p[t]$, which is the minimal positive integer $m$ such that $r$ divides $t^m-1$ in $\F_p[t]$, if such an $m$ exists.
+In \cite{MA1,MA2,MA3} Mattarei has made a detailed study of the set $\CN_p$, using interesting number theoretical methods.
+We refer to the introduction of \cite{MA2} for a nice overview. \ Here $\per(r)$ denotes the {\em period} of $r\in \F_p[t]$, which is the minimal positive integer $m$ such that $r$ divides $t^m-1$ in $\F_p[t]$, if such an $m$ exists.
 In fact, we prove the following result, see Proposition $\ref{3.18}$. \ Here $\Phi_3=t^2+t+1\in \Z[t]$ is the third cyclotomic polynomial. \end{lem}

 \begin{proof} Let $h=\gcd (f,g)$.
 Since the discriminant of $t^n-1$ is nonzero in characteristic zero, every irreducible factor of $h$ has multiplicity one.
 For the first case let $n\not\equiv 0 \bmod 6$ and assume that $h\neq 1$.
 Then $f$ and $g$ have a common root $\ga$, so that $\ga^n=(\ga+1)^n=1$.
 By Lemma $2.2$ of \cite{BU45} with $\alpha=1$ and $\be=\ga$ it follows that $\ga=\om$ is a primitive third root of unity, and hence $\ga+1$ is a primitive sixth root of unity.
 Because of $(\ga+1)^n=1$ we obtain $6\mid n$, which is a contradiction.
 Hence $h=1$ in this case.\\ In the second case we assume that $6\mid n$.
 Let $\om$ be a primitive third root of unity.
 Then $\om$ is a root of $t^n-1$ and of $(t+1)^n-1$, since $1+\om$ is a primitive sixth root of unity.
 So we have $\Phi_3\mid h$.
 By Lemma $2.2$ of \cite{BU45} every root of $h$ is also a root of $\Phi_3$.
 Since $h$ has only simple roots it follows that $h=\Phi_3$. \end{proof}